 What happens to those leads?
 They often go elsewhere.

 No business can afford to hemorrhage customers.
 Our professional customer service representatives ensure that does not happen.
-We offer 24/7 Facebook Messenger monitoring and responses, in addition to our wide range of other mission-critical services, such as lead screening, appointment booking, after-hours answering, and sales development.
+We offer a wide range of mission-critical services, such as lead screening, appointment booking, after-hours answering, and sales development.